tls-md/tls-md/TLS/Concepts/MIST.md

 INTENSELY LOW CLOUD on the SURFACE of the EARTH.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for billowing mist and fog, especially as the medium in which dragons and the like are roaming, is wù 霧.
+1. The current general word for billowing mist and fog, especially as the medium in which dragons and the like are roaming, is wù [[霧]].
-2. Xiá 霞 refers to misty, rosy diffuse clouds.
+2. Xiá [[霞]] refers to misty, rosy diffuse clouds.
-Qì 氣 is sometimes used to refer to the misty substance that wù 霧 is made up of.
+Qì [[氣]] is sometimes used to refer to the misty substance that wù [[霧]] is made up of.
 ## Modern Chinese Criteria
 煙霧
 雲煙